-In addition to Siri, the "personal assistant" that has received much fanfare since it's release on the iPhone 4S, the new iPhone includes the same "keyboard dictation" that is found on the iPhone 4S and third generation iPad.
+In addition to Siri, the "personal assistant" that has received much fanfare since it's release on the iPhone 4S, this and subsequent versions of the iPhone and iPadinclude the same "keyboard dictation" that is found on the iPhone 4S and third generation iPad.
 Both Siri and the keyboard dictation (now simply called "dictation" in the Apple iOS 6 User Guide) use cloud-based speech recogntion.

 How does it work?

 Neither Apple nor Nuance are talking about it, but it's pretty darn clear that Apple dictation is based upon the cloud-based speech recognition software pioneered by Nuance Communications and likely licensed to Apple.
 Why do I say this?
 Back when Siri was a stand-alone and before purchased by Apple, it was clearly labled with the "speech recognition by Dragon" motto.
 Further, Nuance has created several stand-alone speech recognition applications for the iPhone and which ... well ... work exactly like the speech recognition built into the iPad and iPhone 5.
 But who cares where it came from.
 Good move on Apples part to integrate the world's best cloud-based speech recognition into the iPad and new iPhone 5.